DrengrVikingr/cs391project/README.md

 Group Members: Yasemin Orhun, Eray Özdayıoğlu, Zeliha Aydın, Hasan Erdem Bilgin

 1.
 The main goal of our project is to offer a website where users can view recipes.
-Recipes are categorized and the categories are displayed on a different page.
+Recipes are categorized and displayed on a different page.
 Users can also add their own recipes but they are required to sign up and/or login to our website to do so.

 2.
 - Home Page is displayed